Posts

 Image

-Whilst I mostly laugh and joke about the difficulties of spending my life with an Extrovert, there's no-one else I would choose to live with, for the rest of my life.
-He is an incredibly caring human being, and there are many things about my Extrovert that make my life much better than it would be if I was on my own, or even with another Introvert.
+Whilst I mostly laugh and joke about the difficulties of spending my life with an Extravert, there's no-one else I would choose to live with, for the rest of my life.
+He is an incredibly caring human being, and there are many things about my Extravert that make my life much better than it would be if I was on my own, or even with another Introvert.
 It's very important to remember these, and write them down, so I can read them at times when I am feeling overwhelmed by his noise and presence!
-It wasn't until we had been together for a few years that I really started to appreciate these things, and you also have to bear in mind that we were together for 14 years before I even knew that we were energy opposites!
+It wasn't until we had been together for a few years that I really started to appreciate these things.
+And you also have to bear in mind that we were together for 14 years before I even knew that we were energy opposites!
 I unbelievably didn't discover I was an Introvert until I was 41 years old.
-Not sure how I survived in the world being as introverted as I now accept that I am - although I am fully aware that alcohol played a huge part there, which thankfully I have fully l
+Not sure how I survived in the world being as introverted as I now accept that I am - although I am fully aware that alcohol played a huge part there, which thankfully I have fully

 Grief, and life, in all it’s forms.